devnich/python-programming/README.md

 ## (Optional) Adding rows to DataFrames

 A row is a view onto the *nth* item of each of the column Series.
 Appending rows is a performance bottleneck because it requires a separate append operation for each Series.
-You should concatenate data frames instead.s
+You should concatenate data frames instead.

 1. Create a single row as a data frame and concatenate it.